 - Visit in August or September: to enjoy the beautiful purple heather at Levisham Moor, head there in August or September.
 Personally, we visited in September and really enjoyed visiting at that time of year.

-- Why not try Get Your Guide? if you’re looking for great tours in the North York Moors, head to Get Your Guide below.
+- Why not try Get Your Guide? if you’re looking for great tours in the North York Moors, head to Get Your Guide.

 Please share this guide with your hiking buddies on Facebook!